bradwray/code-treadmill/README.md

-[WayToCode.dev](https://www.waytocode.dev/) is a fitness themed programming game that provides "workouts" containing a series of randomized code snippets for the user to solve.
-The users speed and progress at solving these challenges is recorded and displayed throughout a workout.
+[WayToCode.dev](https://www.waytocode.dev/) is a fitness-themed programming game that provides "workouts" containing a series of randomized code snippets for the user to solve.
+The user's speed and progress at solving these challenges is recorded and displayed throughout a workout.
 Each workout can also be turned into a multiplayer race that can be played across the web via web sockets.

 ## Contributing